 Monster Hunter World has a great single-player mode, but it really shines when you play online with friends or strangers.
 If you have a friend with Game Pass, tell them to play Monster Hunter with you!

-Subnautica is a terrifying game where you explore the depths of an alien sea.
+Subnautica is a terrifying game wherein you explore the depths of an alien sea.
 As you descend in your submarine or scuba suit, you’ll encounter wildlife, volcanoes, coral reefs, and a dangerous mystery that could kill you.
 The actions that you take in-game can affect the ocean ecosystem, and you can build cool underwater bases as you accumulate supplies and underwater vehicles.

 There’s always time for Minecraft.
 Whether you missed this generation’s biggest game or just never bought a copy for Xbox, Minecraft is available now with your Game Pass subscription.
 Download it now to enjoy Creative mode with your family, or start up Survival mode and see how the game has changed since you last played.

 One of the best, most overlooked Xbox One releases is Rare Replay.
 It’s a compilation snapping Rare‘s 30-year history, and it includes 30 video games spanning multiple consoles—including the Nintendo 64.
-This is one of the only ways to play Banjo-Kazooie, Perfect Dark, Battletoads, and other favorites on a modern console, and you can do it for free thanks to your Game Pass subscription.
+This is one of the only ways to play Banjo-Kazooie, Perfect Dark, Battletoads, and other favorites on a modern console, and you can do it for free, thanks to your Game Pass subscription.